 Our BSc Agriculture course covers everything that impacts production in the supply chain while considering global goals relating to the sustainability of our food production.

-The University of Reading is the highest-ranking UK university for this subject area, and is one of the top 20 universities in the world for Agriculture and Forestry (QS World University Rankings by Subject 2020 (Agriculture & Forestry).
+The University of Reading is the highest-ranking UK university in this subject area, and is one of the top 20 universities in the world for Agriculture and Forestry (QS World University Rankings by Subject 2022 - Agriculture & Forestry).